Mine Safety and Health Administration, Labor.

 Request for public comments.

-The Department of Labor, as part of its continuing effort to reduce paperwork and respondent burden, conducts a pre-clearance consultation program to provide the general public and Federal agencies with an opportunity to comment on proposed collections of information in accordance with the Paperwork Reduction Act of 1995.
-This program helps to assure that requested data can be provided in the desired format, reporting burden (time and financial resources) is minimized, collection instruments are clearly understood, and the impact of collection requirements on respondents can be properly assessed.
+The Department of Labor, as part of its continuing effort to reduce paperwork and respondent burden, conducts a pre-clearance consultation program to provide the general public and Federal agencies with an Start Printed Page 16962opportunity to comment on proposed collections of information in accordance with the Paperwork Reduction Act of 1995.
+This program helps to ensure that requested data can be provided in the desired format, reporting burden (time and financial resources) is minimized, collection instruments are clearly understood, and the impact of collection requirements on respondents can be properly assessed.
 Currently, the Mine Safety and Health Administration (MSHA) is soliciting comments on the information collection for Records of Tests and of Examinations of Personnel Hoisting Equipment.

 Comments concerning the information collection requirements of this notice may be sent by any of the methods listed below.

-- Federal E-Rulemaking Portal: http://www.regulations.gov.
-Follow the on-line instructions for submitting comments for docket number MSHA-2016-0045.
+Federal E-Rulemaking Portal: http://www.regulations.gov.
+Follow the on-line instructions for submitting comments for docket number MSHA-2020-0012.

 FOR FURTHER INFORMATION CONTACT: